 Star temperature (ref) Star radiance Star radius (ref) Distance Irradiance at normal incidence Irradiance at 50° incidence

-On a side note, an insolation of 1600 watts per square meter is a little bit on the hot side, but could be habitable.
+Side note: an insolation of 1600 watts per square meter is a little bit on the hot side, but could be habitable.
 However the planet would most likely not have large ice sheets under these conditions.
 For comparison, the earth gets 1367 W/m² from our sun.
+(Edit 2021: The above simple calculation ignores the limb-darkening effect so that the true insolation is probably closer to the value on earth.)

 Plugging in the values yields